sxb1n9/graphs1090/README.md

 - Simplify collections 1st pass
 - Update Install and Uninstall
 - Refactor Naming
+- install working up to lighttpd (not including statsV2 service and collectd)
+- web updated with tabs and multiple pages

+## NEXT STEPS
+- change name of repo to statsV2
+- make statsV2 service work
+- make collectd service work with statsV2

 ## PENDING UPDATES
 - Simplify Graphs for 1090 and 978 so that decisions can be made easier